zerohaven-ops/netstrike/README.md

 Legal compliance is mandatory

-📜 License & Usage Rights
+📜 LICENSE & USAGE RIGHTS
+🔒 EDUCATIONAL LICENSE
 This project is licensed for Educational and Research Use Only.

-Usage Restrictions:
-❌ Commercial use prohibited without permission
-❌ Modification for malicious purposes strictly forbidden ❌ Redistribution requires explicit authorization
-❌ Must comply with all applicable laws and regulations

-Educational License:
-Permits use for:
+Permitted Uses:
 Academic research and teaching

-Authorized security testing
+Authorized security testing with permission

-Cybersecurity education
+Cybersecurity education and training

-Security awareness training
+Security awareness programs

 Defensive security development

+Strictly Prohibited:
+Commercial use without explicit permission

+Modification for malicious purposes

+Unauthorized redistribution

+Any illegal or unethical activities

-🔬 Research Impact
+🔬 RESEARCH IMPACT
 This framework contributes to:

 Advancing wireless security knowledge